Module 2.4: Declarative Bare Metal with Cluster API

 Modern infrastructure relies on consistency.
 A financial services company managing multiple Kubernetes clusters across two datacenters using procedural configuration management and shell scripts faces similar risks.
 Traditionally, it took days to spin up a single cluster: time spent finding servers in an outdated spreadsheet, executing manual PXE boots, running installation binaries, and verifying networking.
 Decommissioning was equally dangerous, as engineers hesitated to wipe disks without absolute certainty about the server’s state, leading to massive resource waste and security vulnerabilities.
 Every manual step in a provisioning pipeline introduces the potential for human error, turning what should be a deterministic process into a game of chance.

 Cluster API fundamentally changes this narrative.
 By extending Kubernetes to manage its own infrastructure, you can define a physical server cluster in YAML, apply it, and the system provisions hardware, installs the OS, bootstraps Kubernetes, and joins nodes—all declaratively, auditable, and fully version-controlled in Git.
 No manual steps.
 No spreadsheets.
 No single point of failure during deployment.
-By shifting from imperative scripts to declarative state, you eliminate the entire class of configuration drift errors that took down Knight Capital Group, replacing brittle human execution with relentless, automated reconciliation.
+By shifting from imperative scripts to declarative state, you eliminate the configuration drift class of outages at scale.

 The Vending Machine Analogy